 Subcarpathia had a turbulent history.
 For about a thousand years it was part of the Hungarian kingdom.
 Hungarians have sentimental memories of this place.
 It is believed that it was here where the Hungarian tribes managed to sneak through the Carpathian passes from the East, and built their first forts from which they conquered their present homeland in the Danubean plane.
 Since 1919, Subcarpathia was part of Czechoslovakia for 20 years.
 It played a role in the works of some well-known Czech writers from that era, and is thus still today the subject of the curiosity and a tourist destination of many Czechs and Slovaks.

 One can hear many languages in the cities and towns of Subcarpathia, mainly Rusyn, Ukrainian, Hungarian, Russian and Romani.
 Many people are multilingual.
 The inhabitants of the countryside are mainly Rusyns, whose language (of three different dialects) many consider to be a separate Slavic language.
 However, Rusyn has not yet been recognized as an official language by any of the governments which ruled Subcarpathia in the past or present.
-There were several unsuccessful movements in the past to gain autonomy for Subcarpathia or to gain the official recognition of the Rusyn language.
+There were several unsuccessful movements in the past to gain autonomy for Subcarpathia or to gain the official recognition for the Rusyn language.
 During my short visit to Subcarpathia spent mainly in the mountains, I had no opportunity to find out what the local people actually think about these questions.
 They seemed to be mainly concerned about how to cope with the hardship of their everyday life caused by the transformations their country has been undergoing in the last decade.
 But one can find a lot of information about the Rusyn history and language on the pages of the Carpatho-Rusyn center in the USA.

 - Pictures made by another Czech hiker in 1995 on another Transcarpathian